Adrianiancu1/Tizen-2.3-Galaxy-S3-I9300/README.md

   tizen-2.3-mobile_20150311.3_mobile_boot.tar.gz - its basically the bootloader FOR tizen 2.3

-  i9300_emmc_toolbox.zip - Toolbox just in case you brick your device, or you want to go back to Android (I CAN NOT CONFIRM IF GOING BACK TO ANDROID WORKS) https://avalls.dev/i9300-EMMC-GUIDE/Explanation (link from another dev)
+  i9300_emmc_toolbox.zip - Toolbox just in case you brick your device https://avalls.dev/i9300-EMMC-GUIDE/Explanation (link from another dev)

   revert_2.2.1_bootloader.tar.gz - Bootloader/pit revert for Tizen 2.2.1 (the special bootloader for 2.2.1 isnt available, but the firmware is)